Jean Mohsen Fahmy

 Jean Mohsen Fahmy (born 1942) is an Egyptian Canadian writer.
-He is most noted for his 2005 novel L'Agonie des dieux, which was the winner of the Trillium Book Award for French fiction in 2006, and his 2019 novel La sultane dévoilée, which was the winner of the Christine-Dumitriu-Van-Saanen from the Salon du livre de Toronto in 2019.
+He is most noted for his 2005 novel L'Agonie des dieux, which was the winner of the Trillium Book Award for French fiction in 2006, and his 2019 novel La sultane dévoilée, which was the winner of the Prix Christine-Dumitriu-Van-Saanen from the Salon du livre de Toronto in 2019.

 He was a shortlisted Trillium finalist on two other occasions, for Amina et le mamelouk blanc in 1999 and for Frères ennemis in 2010.